NickTheTramp/gamescorelist/README.md

 # ScoreCard
-ScoreCard is a application made in Symfony to display and keep track of your scores and those of your teammates for any game!
+ScoreCard is an application made in Symfony to display and keep track of your scores and those of your teammates for any game!